Arunim313/OlympSis/README.md

-# OlympSis
+# OlympSis: Your Window to Olympic Insights.

-### OlympSis: Your Window to Olympic Insights.
-Explore 120 years of history, athlete triumphs, and medal dynamics with intuitive visualizations.
+### Explore 120 years of history, athlete triumphs, and medal dynamics with intuitive visualizations.
 Uncover trends, records, and stories that shape the Olympic legacy.

 ## :computer: Live
 <img src='demo/Screenshot_32.png'>